-…and it huffed and puffed along the Alps effusing a sweet smell that brought about the fauna of the region to take in deep breaths of the sweet goodness.
+…and it huffed and puffed along the Alps effusing a sweet smell that brought about the fauna of the region to take in deep breaths of the sugary goodness.
 I looked out the candy coloured windows to notice that the train ran on a track as dark as a 90% cocoa chocolate bar.

 And then we twirled, and twirled, and twirled some more…

-The Chocolate Train is a full day excursion by GoldenPass Railways that includes a visit to Maison Cailler in the tiny village of Broc and to La Maison du Gruyère where one of the finest and well-known cheeses of the world is produced.
+The Chocolate Train in Switzerland is a full day excursion by GoldenPass Railways that includes a visit to Maison Cailler in the tiny village of Broc and to La Maison du Gruyère where one of the finest and well-known cheeses of the world is produced.

-Time seems to fly when there’s so much beauty to admire and it wasn’t long before we had arrived at Gruyère train station.
+Time seems to fly when there’s so much beauty to admire, and it wasn’t long before we had arrived at Gruyère train station.
 It was then only a short walk across a street to the dairy where “twice a day, the farmers come to deliver milk… and the master cheese-maker each day produces up to 48 wheels of Gruyère AOP”.

 Still early in the day and our vacation to start buying souvenirs, I do recommend another local speciality; the meringue with its white creamy looking exterior and crunchy, biscuit-like texture, is the classic local dessert when had with Gruyere cream, both of which can be easily bought in the shop.

 Leaving the Chocolate Train behind, a bus then took us to the quaint village of Gruyère which is the quintessential Swiss village.
 Cobbled stoned street with a central fountain, beautiful houses with green creepers covering the face, flowers in blooms all around, cafes and stunning views of the rolling hills, Gruyère’s petiteness is enchanting.